 Edited for content

-Now there’s two ways you can go about editing a trailer with existing footage.
+Now there are two ways you can go about editing a trailer with existing footage.

 You could cut together a series of clips from things similar in tone to your film.
 Joe Carnahan famously did this when he was trying to get Daredevil off the ground.
 It’s a slick, professional sizzle reel.
 It doesn’t tell you anything about the story but it gives a good sense of the world and tone that the final project would have.